BopeiNie/BopeiNie.github.io/index.md

 ---

-Lazy boy doesn't want to leave any Personal description 👀, feel free to connect me if you have any question✌️(An outgoing boy I think).
+Lazy girl doesn't want to leave any personal description 👀, feel free to reach me if you have any question✌️.

 ---

 # Education background
-Xi'an Jiaotong University (Dual-Degree Program) 2020.09-2024.06
+Xi'an Jiaotong University   09/2020-05/2024
-* Automation
-* Accounting
+* Mathematical economics and finance

-The University of Hong Kong (HKUWW exchange program) 2023.01-On Going
+The University of Hong Kong (exchange program)   09/2021-12/2021
-University of New South Wales Sydney (APRU Online Single Course Exchange Program) 2023.02-On Going
+Courses: Data Structures and Algorithms, Microeconomics, Macroeconomics, Probability Theory.

+The University of Pennsylvania (visiting program)   01/2023-05/2023
+Courses: Stochastic process and simulation, Partial Differential Equations, Modern Data Mining, International finace.

 ---